enisz/igdb/README.md

 ``public IGDB::apicalypse( $options ) : string``<br/>
 You can convert the options array to IGDB's query language called Apicalypse.
 This method will return a string with the parsed parameters.
 You can read additional informations in the [IGDB Apicalypse Documentation](https://api-docs.igdb.com/#apicalypse)

+<p>Parameters</p>

+ - ``$options``: the options array to convert

+<p>Return</p>
+The method returns the query string with apicalypse syntax.

 ### Get Request Information
 ``public IGDB::get_request_info ( ) : array``<br/>
 If you need detailed information regarding the latest query, you can get it by this method.
 It returns the return value of [``curl_getinfo()``](http://php.net/curl_getinfo) php function.

 ### Get the status of your API Key
 ``public IGDB::api_status ( ) : array``<br/>
 The API Status endpoint is a way to see a usage report for an API key.
 It shows stats such as requests made in the current period and when that period ends.
 Requests to this endpoint does not count towards you monthly request limit, however this endpoint is not intended to be requested repeatedly before every request to other endpoints, but rather be used more sparingly.
 Therefore this endpoint is rate limited to 5 requests per minute.
 Exceeding this limit will suspend your access to THIS endpoint for 1 hour.
-If you have exceeded the limit and make another request you will receive a response with status code 429 ‘Too many requests’
+If you have exceeded the limit and make another request you will receive a response with status code 429 ‘Too many requests’.

 ## Private Methods